pkp/ojs/docs/README-DEV.md

 For contributions that are distributed separately as patches or plugins:
 * If contributors haven't met all the conditions above, they are welcome to distribute additional features as patches or plugins.
-However, the OJS team won't be able to provide support in this case.
+However, the OPS team won't be able to provide support in this case.
 * If the option is available, coding a feature as a plugin is the preferred method.
-The OJS team is continuing to refine the plugin infrastructure and welcomes discussion with plugin developers.
+The OPS team is continuing to refine the plugin infrastructure and welcomes discussion with plugin developers.